cysouw/diathesis/text/c09_zuInfinitive.md

 ### [ NA | DN ] *bleiben + zu-Infinitiv* Inversive (*Restinversiv*) {#sec:zuinfinitive-bleiben}

 The *bleiben + zu-Infinitive* diathesis shows many intricate details that are in need of a much deeper investigation than I can offer here.
-I have only been able to find some short discussions of this constructions, none of which go into much detail [@hohle1978: 48-50; @engel1996: 478-479; @colomo2010: 196-197].
+I have only been able to find a few short discussions of this construction in the literature, none of which go into much detail [@hohle1978: 48-50; @engel1996: 478-479; @colomo2010: 196-197].

 Basically, this diathesis is an passive-like construction, with the accusative being promoted to nominative subject.
 However, different from a passive, the original subject can be retained as a dative [@next a].
-For that reason this diathesis is classified as an inversive.
-Because the demotion (N to D) is 'larger' than the promotion (A to N) this can be considered a 'demoted' inversive.
+For that reason this diathesis is classified as an ~~inversive~~.
+Because the demotion (N to D) is 'larger' than the promotion (A to N), this diathesis can be considered a 'demoted' inversive.
 Just like all diatheses, this construction is coherent [@next b].

 Semantically, this diatheses expresses that (some part of) the patient is still left over to be applied to the verb, so there is a rest still to be considered.
 For this reason I propose to use the German name ~~Restinversiv~~ for this diathesis.